Farhad-AI/Transformation-for-human-segmantation-in-mines/README.md

-# Transformation-for-human-segmantation-in-mines
+# Transformers-for-human-segmantation-in-mines
-### Using transformation for segmenting humans
+### Using transformers for segmenting humans

-This code shows our usage of transformations for human segmentation in risky situation in mines.
+This code shows our usage of transformers for human segmentation in risky situation in mines.
 #### 1st example:
 ![3_org](https://github.com/Farhad-AI/Transformation-for-human-segmantation-in-mines/assets/106428795/02377afa-83da-45ff-aaa8-912d79ed4054)